 - Ravine Vineyard Estate Winery: This organic winery is set on a beautiful farm with a great Cab Franc.
-There’s an amazing on-site farm-to-table restaurant and shop as well.
+It also boasts one of the best winery restaurants in Niagara on the Lake, along with a shop as well.

-- Southbrook Organic Vineyards for organic and biodynamic vineyards along with a LEED® Gold-certified building to accompany it.
+- Southbrook Organic Vineyards: One of the most unique, organic Niagara on the Lake vineyards, along with a LEED® Gold-certified building to accompany it.
 We enjoyed both the Cabernet Sauvignon and Chardonnay here.

 - Strewn Winery: Strewn is known for its flagship red blend wine and cabernet sauvignon.
 Strewn Winery also offers on-side cooking classes and is home to OLiV Restaurant.

 - Two Sisters Vineyard: Another beautiful estate with a great story behind it, named for the two sisters who founded it.
 There’s an expansive boutique and onsite restaurant to pair with the great wine.

 There are also a few new wineries that have opened in Niagara-on-the-Lake since our last trip.
 The Wayne Gretzky Estates Winery & Distillery is one that is high on our list for the next trip!